Palma-Bifani/SpecCADO/README.md

 ```sh
 python rectify_example.py <filename>
 ```
-where ``filename`` refers to a SpecCADO simulation covering the full focal-plane array.
+where ``filename`` refers to the output file of a SpecCADO simulation.

 ## Requirements